human-internet/humanid-ios-sdk/README.md

 ## You are set!

 Now you can integrate your iOS app to humanID\
-See the full [sample](https://github.com/bluenumberfoundation/humanid-ios-sdk/tree/master/Example) here to learn more
+See the full [sample](https://github.com/human-internet/humanid-ios-sdk/tree/master/Example) here to learn more

 **Warning!**
 To run the example project, clone the repo and run `pod install` from the Example directory first

 ## License

-Copyright 2022 Bluenumber Foundation\
+Copyright 2022 Human Internet\
-Licensed under the GNU General Public License v3.0 [(LICENSE)](https://github.com/bluenumberfoundation/humanid-ios-sdk/blob/master/LICENSE)
+Licensed under the GNU General Public License v3.0 [(LICENSE)](https://github.com/human-internet/humanid-ios-sdk/blob/master/LICENSE)